 You were talking about trying to finish the task at hand rather than jump between tasks.
 Why is this sort of multitasking bad for us?

 Decades of research in the laboratory shows that when people multitask, stress goes up, their blood pressure rises.
 I've done research where we use heart rate monitors and show that the faster people switch their attention, the higher the stress.
 People make more errors when they multitask.
 That's been shown for decades in the laboratory.
 It's also been shown in real-world tasks, like with doctors, nurses, pilots.
 And we also know it takes more time.
 Every time people switch their attention to a different task, there's something called a switch cost that they incur.
 That's the time it takes to reorient to a new task or to pick back up what you were doing when you switch back.

 In the blurb for your book, you talk about attention relating to happiness and wellbeing.
 Can you talk about that a little bit more?

 The whole premise of the book is: Let's reframe our goals when we're using tech.
 Instead of thinking about how we can use it to the utmost to enhance our productivity, let's think about how we can use tech and maintain our wellbeing.
 Because when we feel positive, we can do more.
 And there are studies that show that when you feel positive, you have more energy, you're more motivated, you can generate better ideas.
 When you're exhausted, it hurts you, it hurts your productivity.
 So it's important to not get exhausted, not get burnt out.

-8 Ways To Be Less Distracted, According To Dr. Mark
+8 Ways To Increase Your Attention Span And Be Less Distracted, According To Dr. Mark

 - Write down your goals for the day — and keep reminding yourself of them.